Powerlearnproject/se-day1-assignment-Nomhledesign/README.md

 V-Model (Verification and Validation Model)
 Consider this an extension of the waterfall model that emphasizes the relationship between development stages and testing stages.
 In this model, each development stage has a corresponding testing phase.
 Agile Model
-The agile methodology is an iterative and incremental approach that emphasizes flexibility and collaboration between cross-functional teams.
+Is an iterative and incremental approach that emphasizes flexibility and collaboration between cross-functional teams.
 When implementing an agile model, requirements and solutions evolve through collaboration and adaptation to change.
 RAD Model (Rapid Application Development)
-This is not about giving fellow surfers props after riding a killer wave.
-Alternatively, the RAD model focuses on rapid prototyping and quick feedback from end-users.
+The RAD model focuses on rapid prototyping and quick feedback from end-users.
 It involves user feedback and iterations to rapidly refine and enhance the software.
 It’s important to note that these models are not mutually exclusive, and development teams often use a combination of methodologies tailored to the project’s specific needs.
 Factors such as project requirements, budget, timeline, and flexibility determine the choice of an SDLC model.

 Compare and contrast the Waterfall and Agile methodologies.
 Provide examples of scenarios where each would be appropriate.